juraj-hrivnak/Underdog/CONTRIBUTING.md

 Delete everything from the `Underdog/.minecraft` folder

 ## 4.
-Clone the project to the `Underdog/.minecraft` folder. \
+Clone the project to the empty `Underdog/.minecraft` folder. \
 You can do that using **terminal**, **cmd** or **GitHub Desktop** app.

 ## 5.